davidelambert/tealc/README.md

   <dt>-s, --string &lt;GAUGE MATERIAL PITCH&gt;...</dt>
   <dd>
   Repeated option, per string for the entire set.
-Requiremnts for the sub-arguments in `&lt;GAUGE MATERIAL PITCH&gt;` are just as in "tealc string".
+Requiremnts for the sub-arguments in <code>&lt;GAUGE MATERIAL PITCH&gt;</code> are just as in "tealc string".
   </dd>
 </dl>